-- an employee must perform work in person; - an employee must work in compliance with the internal regulations of the employer and under the control of the employer; and - an employer must provide proper working conditions (eg, working place, necessary equipment and tools) and take care of the workrelated living needs of its employees.
+• an employee must perform work in person;

+- an employee must work in compliance with the internal regulations of the employer and under the control of the employer; and - an employer must provide proper working conditions (eg, working place, necessary equipment and tools) and take care of the workrelated living needs of its employees.

 If a dispute arises, other factors may be taken into account by the court.
 In practice, there is a significant risk that the relationship between an individual contractor and a client may be reclassified by the court as employment in connection with either tax disputes or the applicability of certain rights and protections for employees under the Labour Code.
 Court proceedings may also be initiated by an individual working under a civil law contract.
-Recently, the Labour Code has been supplemented by new article 19.1, which provides that all uncertainties regarding the nature of an agreement are to be interpreted in favour of employment relations.
+Article 19.1 of the Labour Code provides that all uncertainties regarding the nature of an agreement are to be interpreted in favour of employment relations.

-13 Is there any legislation governing temporary staffing through recruitment agencies?
+14 Is there any legislation governing temporary staffing through recruitment agencies?

-In May 2014, Russia adopted a new law which regulates secondment arrangements and the activities of recruitment agencies in this sector (Secondment Law).
-The Secondment Law took effect on 1 January 2016.
+In January 2016, the law which regulates secondment arrangements and the activities of recruitment agencies in this sector (Secondment Law) took effect.
 The Secondment Law sets out specific provisions to govern secondments.
 It also states when a secondment is and is not permitted.
 The Secondment Law permits temporary staffing through private employment agencies in certain cases only: